-Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To 2 Games
+Yankee Manager Aaron Boone Is Under Fire For Letting Wild Card Lead Slip To Two Games

 — NJ.com (@njdotcom) September 12, 2018

 Barring an epic collapse, the Yankees will play in the wild card game, the question is will they play at home or on the road.
-At home would obviously be better, but the way they have looked dropping six of the last 10 games, they don’t look on-track to make that happen.
+At home would obviously be better, but the way they have looked dropping six of the last 10 games, they don’t look on track to make that happen.
 Not everything that goes wrong is Boone’s fault, but when the press asks what is going on as the team is imploding, he at least has to have a better answer than “We’re not happy.”